-For each tool there is a general guide which gives you a brief overview of the tool and the parts, there is a buying guide which gives you more information about buying that tool (what ones Paul recommends, what to avoid/look out for when buying secondhand etc), the using guide shows important aspects of using the tool such as hand and feet positioning and technique, then finally the setting up and sharpening guides give you an overview of how to get your tools ready for use and maintain them.
+For each tool there is a general guide which gives you a brief overview of the tool and the parts, the buying guide gives you more information about buying the tool including what ones Paul recommends and what to avoid/look out for when buying secondhand, the using guide shows important aspects of the tool in use such as hand and feet positioning and technique, then finally the setting up and sharpening guides give you an overview of how to get your tools set up ready for use and how to maintain them.

 Once you have read up about your tools, we recommend heading over to the exercises section.
 This is a great place to start if certain tools are new to you and you haven’t used them before.
 The aim of the exercises is to encourage you to practise basic skills which you will come across in several of our courses.